 Inside the #VanLife Phenomenon: 21 Facts You Need to Know

-More people are learning about living in their vans and are actively choosing to give up their previous tethered lives to go on the road regularly.
+More people are learning about living in their vans and are actively choosing to give up their previously tethered lives to go on the road.
 For some, it’s a part-time gig.
 For others, it’s something they want to try out but know it won’t be forever.
 And for still others, it’s a seemingly indefinite full-time lifestyle choice.

 If you’re new to the #VanLife movement or simply curious about it, here are 21 facts that will help enlighten you.